Rent Reasonable Procedure

 The services they provide are as follows:

 They afford landlords the largest national platform for reaching Section-8 eligible families.
-Affordablehousing.com provides a free listing option for all landlords and property managers.
-They also offer Premium services to landlords, such as cost-effective options for enhanced listings exposure and ongoing tenant placement services.
+AffordableHousing.com provides a free listing option for all landlords and property managers.
+They also offer Premium services to landlords, such as cost-effective options for enhanced listing exposure and ongoing tenant placement services.

 40% rule - Affordability process

 When a Request for Tenancy Approval (RFTA) is submitted to HAKC, it is forwarded to the Program Specialist, where they then process the affordability for the Request for Tenancy Approval.
 This is the process where rent qualification for the family (cannot pay more than 40% of their gross monthly adjusted income toward rent and utilities) is determined.
-The Program Specialist will calculate affordability based on the participants subsidy (voucher) size, verified household income, requested rent amount, and the HUD utility allowance schedule.
-Should the participants rent and utility be more than 40% of their adjusted month income, the Program Specialist will determine the rent amount approvable and complete a rent reasonableness determination.
-If either amount is less than what the requested rent amount submitted on the Request for Tenancy Approval form the Program Specialist will contact the owner or agent to negotiate the requested rent.
+The Program Specialist will calculate affordability based on the participants' subsidy (voucher) size, verified household income, requested rent amount, and the HUD utility allowance schedule.
+Should the participants' rent and utility be more than 40% of their adjusted monthly income, the Program Specialist will determine the rent amount approvable and complete a rent reasonableness determination.
+If either amount is less than the requested rent amount submitted on the Request for Tenancy Approval form, the Program Specialist will contact the owner or agent to negotiate the requested rent.